-Rocky Corner will be built on a 33-acre former dairy farm in Bethany (see more about the town under About the Town).
-The land has fields with old stone walls, wooded areas and wetlands.
+Rocky Corner Cohousing is being built on a 33-acre former dairy farm in Bethany.
+The land has fields, rock outcroppings, wooded areas and wetlands.

 Our property includes ample space for members to have both private and shared gardens and to raise animals.